magicmq/pyspigot-documentation/docs/scripts/scriptoptions.md

 1. The options defined under this section apply to the script `test.py`.
 2. The options defined under this section apply to the script `test2.py`.

-As you can see, in the above example, we define a new section titled `test2.py`, and all options within this section will apply to the `test2.py` script.
-All options within the `test.py` script still apply only to the script `test.py`.
+As you can see, in the above example, we define a new section titled `test2`, and all options within this section will apply to the `test2.py` script.
+All options within the `test` section still apply only to the script `test.py`.

 ## Defaults

 Specifying script options for each script is not a requirement.
-PySpigot relies on fallbacks as well as default values for script options in the event that they aren't defined in the `script_options.yml` file for the script that is being loaded.
-The following diagram illustrates the process by which PySpigot searches for script options when a script loads.
+PySpigot relies on fallbacks as well as default values for script options in the event that they aren't defined in the `script_options.yml` file for a particular script.
+The following diagram illustrates the process by which PySpigot searches for script options when a script loads:

 ``` mermaid
 graph LR